 Winter Carnival is a week-long event held each winter in January or February.
 The Student Council arranges activities and contests in which the maroon vs. white (DS school colors) teams compete for points.
 The highlight of the week is the Moose Review talent show!
 Academic classes meet on a modified schedule during Winter Carnival Week.

-Club activities meet every Tuesday and Friday throughout the year.
-These include Disciplinary Committee, School Council, Model U.N., The Lamplighter (school newspaper), Robotics Team, Latin Club, Dungeons and Dragons, to name a few.
+Club activities meet every Thursday and Friday afternoon community blocks throughout the year.
+These include Disciplinary Committee, School Council, Model U.N., The Lamplighter (school newspaper), Robotics Team, Latin Club, and GIVE, to name a few.

 In the ninth and tenth grade, all students are assigned an advisor prior to the beginning of the school year.
 Advisory groups typically range from approximately 6-8 students per group.
 In grades eleven and twelve, students have the opportunity to select their top choices for advisor and every effort is made to give students one of their top choices.